- The Matrix Connection

 Here is an interesting quote from A Testimony of Jesus Christ – Volume 2: A Commentary on the Book of Revelation

-This somewhat validates my theory that Joshua was using “abomination of desolation” as a tag phrase to point to the end of the Book of Daniel.
+This somewhat validates my theory that Christ Jesus was using “abomination of desolation” as a tag phrase to point to the end of the Book of Daniel.

 The Math is Simple

 So let’s just add these two numbers referenced at the close of Daniel (1290 + 1335).
 Their sum is 2625.
 Suppose those are just years?
 Could it be that simple?

 and knew it was spoken of the world over even in ancient times and that it was the intellectual masterpiece of all time.